mcmullarkey/duncd-on-analysis/README.md

 https://github.com/user-attachments/assets/fe6e4955-83fd-4d00-8aac-c81388fe9290

+The Dunc'd On Podcast only has one problem: they put out too much good content.

+So, I build an app that would predict which recent episodes I'm most likely to enjoy.

 This [production app](https://duncd-on-predictor-44887993798.us-central1.run.app/) hits the Dunc'd On RSS feed for episodes over the past week, performs feature engineering, and runs a model that achieved an F1 score of 0.80 for predicting the best episodes (as labeled by me).
 You can try the app yourself [here](https://duncd-on-predictor-44887993798.us-central1.run.app/).

 ## A demo of exploring episode description embeddings